Geeba1273/Geeba1273.github.io/README.md

 # SHAPEAI WEB DEV BOOTCAMP
-<body><color="yellow">Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI
-The instructor during the session was Mr. Shaurya Sinha (Data Analyst Intern at Jio).
-I got to learn a lot during these 7 days and it was an amazing experience learning with SHAPEAI.</color>
+Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI The instructor during the session was Mr. Shaurya Sinha (Data Analyst Intern at Jio).
+I got to learn a lot during these 7 days and it was an amazing experience learning with SHAPEAI.
 <br><br>Here's the link for you to watch the sessions as well<br>
 <a href="https://youtube.com/playlist?list=PL7zl8TDRnbun7K0fECtSMCI2hOCgLBy9a"> <img src="https://github.com/ShapeAI/PYTHON-AND-DATA-ANALYTICS/blob/main/WebD%20poster.png"> </a>
 <br>I got to have hands on experience on: